Alligatoroidea: Evolution

 The superfamily Alligatoroidea is thought to have split from the crocodile-gharial lineage in the late Cretaceous, about 80 million years ago, but possibly as early as 100 million years ago based on molecular phylogenetics.
 Leidyosuchus of Alberta is the earliest known genus.
+Although, a 2025 study considers it and Deinosuchus to be non-crocodylian eusuchians closely related to crocodylians.
 Fossil alligatoroids have been found throughout Eurasia as land bridges across both the North Atlantic and the Bering Strait have connected North America to Eurasia during the Cretaceous, Paleogene, and Neogene periods.
 Alligators and caimans split in North America during the early Tertiary or late Cretaceous (about 53 million to about 65 million years ago) and the latter reached South America by the Paleogene, before the closure of the Isthmus of Panama during the Neogene period.
 The Chinese alligator split from the American alligator about 33 million years ago and likely descended from a lineage that crossed the Bering land bridge during the Neogene.
 The modern American alligator is well represented in the fossil record of the Pleistocene.
 The alligator's full mitochondrial genome was sequenced in the 1990s.
 The full genome, published in 2014, suggests that the alligator evolved much more slowly than mammals and birds.